AdobeDocs/adobeio-console/projects.md

 ## Empty projects

-Think of an empty project as an open canvas or "blank slate" from which you can add events, runtime, plugins, APIs and more to create custom applications.
+Think of an empty project as an open canvas or "blank slate" from which you can add events, runtime, plugins, APIs, and more to create custom applications.

 > **Note:** XD Plugins are currently only able to be created as personal projects.